How do the carbon markets work now?

 The project developer chooses a methodology that suits their purposes.
 If no such methodology exists, they can create a methodology and go through the approval process.

 Brokers buy carbon credits from the registries or standards bodies and sell these to their clients.
 Why do these middlemen exist?
 Well both to advise their clients on projects that suit their commitments but also to gain them access to the carbon markets.
-They profit from selling the credits at an increased cost or margin, often by buying credits in bulk or even sometimes from becoming project developers themselves.
+They profit from selling the credits , often by buying credits in bulk or even sometimes from becoming project developers themselves.